 Child support is a monetary payment that a parent pays toward the living expenses of their children.
 It is not intended to be punishment for the parent that is required to pay support, nor should it be considered a windfall for the parent receiving support.

 If you are the parent who is responsible for paying child support, don’t wait until the court holds you in contempt for failing to abide by the terms of your divorce settlement or court order.
-The child support attorneys at Stoorman, Hanson & van der Valk, P.C. can assist you in establishing manageable child support agreements.
+The child support attorneys at Samuel J. Stoorman & Associates, P.C. can assist you in establishing manageable child support agreements.
 We also offer experienced legal counsel in the modification and enforcement of existing orders of support.

 Enforcement of Child Support